zaratanDotWorld/choreWheel/docs/tools/chores.rst

   Here is the key dynamic: everyone would rather do a chore for more points, but if they wait too long, they'll get scooped.
   So everyone independently make choices about what to do, and when, and how, based on the ever-changing situation on the ground.

-  | Doing chores bit-by-bit over several weeks?
-Have fun.
+  | Doing chores bit-by-bit over several weeks? *Have fun*.
-  | Waiting until the last day?
-Good luck.
+  | Waiting until the last day? *Good luck*.
-  | Doing 3 hard chores for 30 points a pop?
-Go nuts.
+  | Doing 3 hard chores for 30 points a pop? *Go nuts*.
-  | Doing 20 easy chores for 5 points each?
-Why not.
+  | Doing 20 easy chores for 5 points each? *Why not*.

   It all works.